top of page

 Spreadsheets, pivot tables, and other programmy things

-Then I use a “pivot table” to average the scores for each journal (this is the second sheet).
-I can then sort and sub-sort by categories.
+Then I used a “pivot table” to average the scores for each journal (this is the second sheet).
+I could then sort and sub-sort by categories.
 So, for example, if I'm looking for a journal with high scores in difficult experimental fiction, I just sort the pivot table in the appropriate categories (difficulty and experimentation).

 The real fun for me (and this was when I felt comfortable starting Submitit) was adding a feature that would give me a “percent match” for a story.
 For example, a client of mine sent me a well-written flash fiction story with relatively high scores in experimentation, quirkiness, and humor (plus “shortness,” a binary category).
 Five years ago, I might have submitted to the typical journals we’ve all heard of: New Yorker, AGNI, Narrative, etc. But my algorithm spit out high matches for journals like Booth (87% match), Hobart (85%), Wigleaf (85%), and SmokeLong Quarterly (84%).
 (Over 80% is very good for my algorithm.)
 These journals — all excellent — are not ones I would have even considered when I first started submitting.